firejune/jandee/README.md

-## Notion Github Embed
+## Jandee

-This is a simple project that lets you embed a GitHub user's contribution chart in a Notion document.
+Jandee is a simple project that lets you embed a GitHub user's contribution calendar into any document.

-### How to use this?
+### How to use This in Notion?

-1. Create a new Embed block in your Notion doc.
+1. Create a new Embed block in your any document.
 2. Set the Embed URL to `https://jandee.vercel.app/%USERNAME%` replacing `%USERNAME%` with your GitHub username.
 3. Adjust the size of the embed accordingly.
 4. Bask in its glory!

 ![glory](https://i.imgur.com/aU95o4N.png)

-#### How to change color mode
+### How to change color mode

 You can change the color using the `scheme` parameter.
 Values include `light` and `dark`.
 If the parameter is not used, it is automatically selected by the system.